tri2sing/TeachYourself/README.md

 Project to learn on some OOP concepts from the book "Sam' Teach Yourself Object Oriented Programming"

-The code here is drawn from the assignments in the book with slight variations that I felt help me learn better.
+The code here is drawn from the assignments in the book with slight variations that:

+1) I felt help me learn better.

+2) Incorporated newer Java features since this book was published

 Package description: